Some people think Statoil is drilling in the Arctic alongside icebergs and polar bears.

 If rainwater from the deck contains more than 5 ppm of oil, it is automatically purified on board.

-If waste water is contaminated, up to 750 tonnes can be collected on board for purification ashore.
+Any contaminated waste water is collected in tanks on board for later purification ashore.

 Wherever we operate, we always have emergency preparedness on standby.
 But since parts of our Barents exploration programme will be taking place quite far from shore, we will be taking additional measures to upgrade our emergency preparedness for the duration of the exploration campaign.
 This involves the use of standby vessels with towing capacity, supply vessels, man overboard (MOB) rescue boats, a hospital, a NOFO oil recovery system, a search and rescue (SAR) helicopter and SAR camera, as well as a helipad on the rig.